GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 # MiniSEED Metadata Conventions

 In this document we describe the metadata conventions used for GeoNet sensors that collect miniSEED waveform data.
-This include different data domains such as seismic sensors, water level pressure sensors and geomagnetic sensors.
+This includes different data domains such as seismic sensors, water level pressure sensors and geomagnetic sensors.
 The documentation covered in this file specifically describes the conventions used for seismic sensors, although these apply generally to the other sensors which collect miniSEED waveform data.
 When exceptions to this exist, a specific document describing these will be available in the same folder as this document.

 ## Overview

 GeoNet has two types of seismic stations: weak motion and broadband stations (velocimeters), and strong motion stations (accelerometers).
 The distinction is made by the primary purpose of the station: whether it exists principally to record weak ground motion (via a seismometer) or strong ground motion (via an accelerometer).

 Data are sampled at sites, which are located at stations.
+Stations have station codes, sites have station codes (of their host station) and location codes (distinguishing the actual location of data collection).

 At each station there can be many sites, and sites are often referred to by their station code.
 The terms "site" and "station" are often used interchangably, and while the two often reference the same thing, this is not true when more than one site exists at a station.

 Stations are aggregated by network codes.
 There are internal-facing network codes, like those described in the `network/networks.csv` and in `network/stations.csv` files, and there are external-facing network codes: `NZ` for permanent sites, and `XX` for temporary sites.
-In _delta_, network codes often reference the internal code, and the internal code in turn references an external code.
+In _delta_, network codes often reference the internal code, and all internal codes map to external codes.

 The hierarchy used for data stream naming is:
 - Network (group of stations)